 An alternative to the Post Baccalaureate Certificate Program in Adolescence Education is a Master's of Science in Teaching (MST) or a Master's of Arts in Teaching (MAT).
 These programs provide you with initial teacher certification upon completion.
 After obtaining an MST or MAT and completing three years of teaching, you can then apply to the New York State Education Department for professional teacher certification.

 The Post Baccalaureate Certificate Program in Adolescence Education can be completed in one calendar year if you attend full-time.
 The tuition charged for this program is undergraduate tuition.
 After one year, you can start to teach.

 The MST and MAT programs taken on a full-time basis require from two to two and one-half years to complete.
 The tuition charged for these programs is graduate tuition.
 You must wait until you complete the MST or MAT to obtain initial teacher certification and start teaching.
 That is two or two and one-half years before you can begin teaching.
 The MST and MAT programs cost more in tuition and require an additional year or year and one-half during which you must forego earning income.

 All students applying for admission to degree status are required to:

-- A minimum 3.0 undergraduate cumulative grade point average; a 2.8 grade point average in the content area of the undergraduate major or a master’s degree in the content area.
+- Achieved an undergraduate GPA of 3.0 overall; a 2.8 grade point average in the content area of the undergraduate major or a master’s degree in the content area.